staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/variables.md

 * **Default type** is automatically assigned to variables.
 This type is shown as plain text and doesn't have extra properties.
 * **Secret type** masks the [initial and current values](#specifying-variable-detail) for all workspace members and can be used to prevent unintentional disclosure of sensitive data, including API secrets, passwords, tokens, and keys.

-    > You can also [define secret variables locally](/docs/sending-requests/postman-vault-variables/) using your Postman vault.
+    > You can also [use your Postman vault to store secrets](/docs/sending-requests/postman-vault-variables/) locally as vault variables.
+This enables you to store and reuse sensitive data while using Postman.

 Users with [Editor](/docs/collaborating-in-postman/roles-and-permissions/) access on a workspace (for global variables) or environment (for environment variables) can opt to change these variables from default to secret type.